 When we decided to start this business in Alaska, we knew that our biggest challenge would be to keep it affordable.
-I have always believed that the majority of fishermen are just like me – we all want to fish Alaska, but we don’t want to sell our cars to be able to afford the trip.
+I have always believed that the majority of fishermen are just like me – we all want to fish Alaska, but we don’t want to take out a second mortgage to be able to afford the trip.

 I have to admit, I was ready to put together a wilderness tent camp.
 I wanted a camp that sat right on the riverbank of a river that would offer home water full of big rainbows, that would get all 5 species of salmon and that would offer our guests a chance to catch arctic char and grayling as well.
 A place that we could jump in a jet boat and visit a variety of great fishing rivers and streams without the need to board an expensive float plane, allowing us to fish no matter what the weather conditions.

-Naknek River Camp met all these desires, and added a few conveniences that neither one of us expected to have in the Alaskan bush, including phone service for both us and our guests.
+Naknek River Camp met all these desires, and added a few conveniences that neither one of us expected to have in the Alaskan bush, including wireless internet for both us and our guests.
+(Thank you Elon Musk!)

-We have road access to the towns of King Salmon and Naknek, offering medical services, a general store, groceries and even fishing and hunting supplies.
-Our guests even took us out to dinner a few times at one of the local restaurants – sometimes a burger and a beer can be an exotic meal if the burger is an Eddies Firplace Burger and the beer is an Alaskan Amber.
+We have road access to the towns of King Salmon and Naknek, medical services, a general store, groceries and even fishing and hunting supplies.

 Our cabins include towels, pillows and linens.
 Just bring your PJ’s, your toothbrush, your fishing gear and your sense of adventure.
 We’ll supply everything else.